akka/akka-projection/akka-edge-docs/src/main/paradox/guide/2-drone-location-to-cloud-service.md

 Java
 :  @@snip [DroneEvents.java](/samples/grpc/restaurant-drone-deliveries-service-java/src/main/java/central/drones/LocalDroneEvents.java) { #eventProjection }

-FIXME this is a lot in one snippet
+FIXME this is a lot in one snippet, split it up in multiple parts?

 ## Durable State Drone Overview